 Substitute Decision Making

-This Regulatory Education Program (REP) session focused on substitute decision making in naturopathic care in Ontario.
-We looked at the legal and ethical frameworks including the Regulated Health Professions Act, 1991 (RHPA), the Health Care Consent Act, 1996 (HCCA), and the Personal Health Information Protection Act, 2004 (PHIPA).
+This Regulatory Education Program (REP) session focused on substitute decision making in naturopathic practice in Ontario, with an in-depth look at the legal and ethical frameworks that govern informed consent and health information.
+The session covered key legislation, including the Regulated Health Professions Act, 1991 (RHPA), the Health Care Consent Act, 1996 (HCCA), and the Personal Health Information Protection Act, 2004 (PHIPA).

 Missed the event?